 - The Building entrance attribute panel will open.

-If you want to add items located inside a building to your drawing, do the following:
+If you want to add companies and items located inside a building to your drawing, do the following:

 - Click Add in the Locations line.

 - In the menu that opens, select the appropriate item type from the available options.

 - Create an item of the type you selected: draw it and assign attributes (for more information, see Section 3.6.
 Locations.